 Hotels throw fantastic parties for their guests and offer optimal viewing for the firework show.
-If you want to go dancing, visit one of the nightclubs in town where you can dance until dawn.
+For dancing, visit one of the nightclubs in town where you can break a move until dawn.
 Cartagena is said to be one of the Happiest Cities in South America, perfect for starting the New Year.

 New Year’s Eve Traditions in Colombia

-On New Year’s day, be sure to grab your suitcase and run around the block as fast as you can, this ensures you will travel in the upcoming year.
+On New Year’s day, be sure to grab your suitcase and run around the block as fast as you can.
+This may be a silly tradition but it ensures you will travel in the upcoming year.
 So pack your bags and head to Cartagena for an unforgettable New Year’s celebration.

 Read more about our Cartagena Tours.